awslabs/multi-agent-orchestrator/examples/python/readme.md

 # AWS Multi-Agent Orchestrator Demos

-This Streamlit application showcases various demos powered by the AWS Multi-Agent Orchestrator framework, demonstrating how multiple AI agents can collaborate to solve complex tasks using Amazon Bedrock.
+This Streamlit application demonstrates the capabilities of the AWS Multi-Agent Orchestrator framework by showcasing how specialized AI agents can collaborate to solve complex tasks using Amazon Bedrock and Anthropic's Claude models.

 ## 🎯 Current Demos

 ### 🎬 [AI Movie Production](../movie-production/README.md)
 **Requirements**: AWS Account with Amazon Bedrock access (Claude models enabled)

-Transform your movie ideas into detailed concepts with this AI-powered production assistant.
-Simply describe your movie idea, choose a genre and target audience, and the system will generate a complete script outline and suggest suitable actors for main roles based on real-time casting research.
-Powered by a team of specialized AI agents using Claude 3 on Amazon Bedrock.
+Bring your movie ideas to life with this AI-powered production assistant.
+Describe your movie concept, select a genre and target audience, and let the system create a comprehensive script outline and recommend actors for the main roles based on real-time research.

 ### ✈️ [AI Travel Planner](../travel-planner/README.md)
 **Requirements**: Anthropic API Key

-Create personalized travel itineraries with this AI-powered travel assistant.
-Input your destination and duration, and the system will research attractions, accommodations, and activities in real-time, crafting a detailed day-by-day itinerary tailored to your preferences.
-Built using specialized research and planning agents powered by Amazon Bedrock.
+Enter your destination and travel duration, and the system will research attractions, accommodations, and activities in real-time to create a personalized, day-by-day itinerary based on your preferences.

 ## 🚀 Getting Started